How To Show Test Coverage Of A Flutter App In Visual Studio Code

 The test subject

 I created a simple class called login_service.dart.
 It allows logging in, logging out, and checking the current state (logged in or not).
 It’s very basic and has flaws (like hard-coded user name and password) but will be enough to demonstrate how coverage works.
-The class is shown below.

 The unit tests